 - Knowing who your audience is

-- Knowing who you’re most likely or able to attract to your content in addition to your regular audience
+- Knowing who your content ideas resonate with in addition to your regular audience

 - A descriptive, honest, gripping headline.